Table Of Contents

 El Racó de l’Agüir

 Being so close, it is strange that Barcelona has so few representatives of the authentic Valencian paella.
 The canonical one, the one with the batxoqueta and the rabbit.
 La Paella de Su is one of them.
-Susana, the owner, is Valencian, and her house is one of the few where each paella is started absolutely from scratch (no prepared broth or marked meat), so you have to order it as soon as you sit down to taste it an hour later.
+Susana, the owner, is Valencian, and her house is one of the few where each paella is started absolutely from scratch (without prepared broth or marked meat), so you have to order it as soon as you sit down to taste it an hour later.

-📍 Avda.
-Diagonal 436
+📍 Diagonal Avenue 436

 Martinez Terrace